Statelessness: Stateless nations

 A stateless nation is an ethnic group or nation that does not possess its own state.
 The term "stateless" implies that the group "should have" such a state (country).
-The term was coined in 1983 by political scientist Jacques Leruez in his book L'Écosse, une nation sans État about the peculiar position of Scotland within the British state.
+The term was coined in 1983 by the political scientist Jacques Leruez in his book L'Écosse, une nation sans État about the peculiar position of Scotland within the British state.
 It was later adopted and popularized by Scottish scholars such as David McCrone, Michael Keating and T. M. Devine.
 A notable contemporary example of a stateless nation is the Kurds.
-The Kurdish population is estimated to be between 30 and 45 million, but they do not have a recognised sovereign state.
-Members of stateless nations are often not necessarily personally stateless as individuals, as they are frequently recognised as citizens of one or more recognized state(s).
+The Kurdish population is estimated to be between 30 and 45 million, but they do not have a recognized sovereign state.
+Members of stateless nations are often not necessarily personally stateless as individuals, as they are frequently recognized as citizens of one or more recognized state(s).